Brimoon/testofh5/README.md

 # testofh5
-A test repository of html5
+A test repository of html5 taro

 ## Something important
 * we need to know how to use github